Mermaid: Philippines

-In the Tagalog language mermaids are nown as sirena and siyokoy respectively.
+In the Tagalog language mermaids are known as sirena and siyokoy respectively.
 The general term for mermaid among all ethnic groups is Sirena.

 In the Philippines, mermaid concepts differ per ethnic group.
 Among the Pangasinense, the Binalatongan mermaid is a Queen of the sea who married the mortal Maginoo Palasipas and ruled humanity for a time.
 Among the Ilocano, mermaids were said to have propagated and spread through the union of the first Serena and the first Litao, a water god.
 Among the Bicolano, mermaids were referred as Magindara, known for their beautiful voice and vicious nature.

-Among the Sambal, mermaids called Mambubuno are depicted as having two fins, instead of one.
+In the folktale "Mermaid" (Cebuano language: Ang Kataw) localized in Cebu and Bohol Provinces, a couple named Juan and Juana is about to have a daughter, but the pregnant wife has a constant craving for milkfish (Cebuano: awa).
+One day his fishing caught nothing, but met a talking milkfish wearing a crown, the "King of the Fishes" (Cebuano: harisamga) who offered to give him plenty every day, in exchange for the taking the child later, at 7 years of age.
+She was eventually swept away by the waves, and presumed lost to the king.
+The parents, hoping to see her again on the beach did so finally, on a moonlit night, witnessed a black haired woman with the body of a milkfish, whom they knew was Maria.